-Soundgarden and some of its influences
+Soundgarden and their musical influences

-Which bands were influenced by Soundgarden
+Which bands were influenced by Soundgarden?

-The Dillinger Escape Plan: The mathcore and progressive metal band owes their use of tempo changes and unorthodox song structures to Soundgarden.
-Even Dillinger’s guitarist Ben Weinman had the opportunity to sit down and chat with Kim Thayil to specifically discuss his influence on music, especially since their mainstream breakthrough in the mid-nineties.
+This mathcore and progressive metal band owe their use of tempo changes and unorthodox song structures to Soundgarden.
+In fact, Dillinger’s guitarist Ben Weinman had the opportunity to interview Kim Thayil and talk about Soundgarden’s influence on music, especially since their mainstream breakthrough in the mid-nineties.